procopioos/Atari-Racer/CONTRIBUTING.md

 - Follow PEP 8 guidelines
 - Include a brief comment for any non-obvious logic

-## Reporting Issues
+## Report Bugs

 When reporting a bug, please include:

 - Your operating system (e.g., Windows, ChromeOS, Linux, Other) and the Python version which is (3.13)
-- Steps to reproduce the issue
+- Logical steps to resolve the current issue
-- Screenshots, if applicable
+- Screenshots if applicable

 ## Getting Help